If you’ve ever wondered why chickens are so smart, this review should help clarify things.

 - Cytidine – the precursor to Uridine, a nucleotide base in DNA, and another valuable nootropic on its own.

-As I already explained, choline plays an important role in brain health & function, to the point that the term “choline donors” (e.g. citicoline, Alpha-GPC, phosphatidylcholine) signifies a specific genre of nootropics.
+As I already explained, choline plays an important role in brain health and function, to the point that the term “choline donors” (e.g. citicoline, Alpha-GPC, phosphatidylcholine) signifies a specific genre of nootropics.
 But aside from providing choline, citicoline gains an edge over other choline donors by also increasing Uridine levels (via cytidine), which optimizes synapse strength between neurons, as I’ll further explain a couple points below.

 Signals for synthesis of neurotransmitters